 Self-compassion

-Do you respond to setbacks in life by becoming more self-critical, focusing on your negative sides and blaming yourself when things feel difficult?
-If so, you might benefit from developing greater self-compassion.
+Do you respond to setbacks in life by increasing your self-criticism, focusing on your negative qualities and blaming yourself for what feels difficult?
+If so, you might benefit from increasing your self-compassion.
 Here you can read more about what self-compassion means, why it matters and how you can practise replacing self-criticism with a kinder and more understanding inner dialogue.

 Self-criticism can be described as distorted and negative judgements about ourselves.
 It may involve constantly demanding more of yourself, thinking that you’re not good enough, or directing unfair and blaming thoughts towards yourself in situations where, for various reasons, you feel you haven’t met expectations.
 These self-critical thoughts are automatic and can become discouraging, reducing your motivation and sense of drive.

-Self-compassion, by contrast, is an active choice.
-It means responding to yourself with care, understanding and kindness, and developing a different perspective on the way that you speak to yourself.
+Self-compassion, on the aother hand, is an active choice.
+It means responding to yourself with care, understanding and goodwill - and to develop a different perspective on what you say to yourself.

 Increases wellbeing and reduces stress